strapi/strapi/docs/v3.x/cli/CLI.md

 When running the restore command, you can choose from three different strategies:

 - **replace**: Will create missing keys and replace existing ones.
-- **merge**: Will create missing keys and merge existing keys whith there new value.
+- **merge**: Will create missing keys and merge existing keys with their new value.
 - **keep**: Will create missing keys and keep existing keys as is.

 ## strapi generate:api